Learn French with Pop Music with these 23 Song Recommendations (Full Translations Included!)

 Qui sont sûrement sur un muret, dans les rues du centre ville

-I come from France where we dance the conga
+I come from France where we dance the caterpillar

-Where we take more hits than crash test dummies
+Where we wreck more cars than crash test dummies

 I have friends with degrees, others who haven't read two books